maarten-pennings/howto/README.md

 # How to
 Assortment of "How to xxx" I want to remember.

+## How to create a Python Virtual enviroment and use a local package
+This [pythonpackage](pythonpackage/readme.md) is an empty python application which uses an empty package, all in a virtual enviroment.

 ## Using ESP SPI slave without SSEL
 I needed to connect an SPI mastering sensor to an ESP32S3.
 The sensor does not have an SSEL, which is a no-go for ESP.